SteelCompendium/data-md-dse/Bestiary/Monsters/Minotaurs/Statblocks/Minotaur.md

     trigger: A creature within distance deals damage to the minotaur.
     effects:
       - name: Effect
-        effect: The minotaur uses theCharge main action and either Flail and Blade or Goring Horns against the target.
+        effect: The minotaur uses the Charge main action and either Flail and Blade or Goring Horns against the target.
   - type: feature
     feature_type: trait